 In-Place Records is the ability to leave the document or item where it is at the source, but lock it and prevent anything from happening to it.
 This helps users continue to find and view the content easily, but give the Compliance Officer the assurance it hasn’t been modified.

-Auditing in SharePoint isn’t so straight forward, it needs to be turned on by Site Collection before you can see anything.
+SharePoint auditing isn’t always straightforward, it needs to be turned on by Site Collection before you can see anything.
 Then, you’ll have to go the Library Settings to choose what you want to Audit within it.
 After that, the information can be read by generating reports against the data collected.

 In Office 365, as of February 2015, it’s still impossible to audit people that have just viewed content.
 In a recent Office 365 Security issue, I mentioned how External Users had access to my entire Site Collection and unfortunately, I’ll never know if they viewed any content.